bartjanssens92/vagrant-puppet-logstash/README.md

  - Logstash
  - Stdlib 		(needed for logstash)

-Packages that are getting installed via yum:
+##Packages that are getting installed via yum:

  - Ruby			(needed for kibana)
  - Rubygems		(needed for kibana)
+ - Unzip        (using for kibana atm, getting the package for k3)

-Yumrepos added:
+##Yumrepos added:

 	name 		=> 'logstash-repository-for-1.3.x-packages',
  	baseurl 	=> 'http://packages.elasticsearch.org/logstash/1.3/centos',